lzwjava/blog-source/notes/2025-04-17-linear-algebra-quiz-conv-en.md

 ---
+audio: true
 layout: post
-title: "Linear Algebra Quiz - Conversation"
+title: Linear Algebra Quiz - Conversation
-audio: true
 ---

 A: Hey B, I've been putting together some basic Linear Algebra quizzes for someone just starting out.
 I wanted to run a few of the question types by you to see if they seem appropriate and cover the fundamental concepts well.